AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 The [!UICONTROL Preview] panel contains tabs for [!UICONTROL Sample records] and [!UICONTROL Attributes].
 The [!UICONTROL Sample records] tab provides a subset of the records from the selected table in a tabulated view.
 The [!UICONTROL Attributes] tab provides the attribute name, data type, and source table for every attribute associated with the selected table.

-Select a table from the list available in the left rail to provide data for your widget and select **[!UICONTROL Select]** to return to the widget composer.
+Select a table from the list available in the left rail to provide data for your widget, and select **[!UICONTROL Select]** to return to the widget composer.

 ![The select data dialog with select highlighted.](./images/user-defined-dashboards/select-a-table.png)